KatVolkova/reading-club/README.md

 Validator testing was carried out using the following:

-- HTML No errors were returned when passing through the official [W3C validator](https://validator.w3.org)
+- HTML files of all four pages do not contain either errors or warnings according to the official [W3C validator](https://validator.w3.org)
-- CSS No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/)
+- CSS file does not contain either errors or warnings according to the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/)

 ### Solved Bugs